rlw92/todolist/README.md

 # todolist
-The to do list or the Odin Project.
+The to do list for the Odin Project.